business woman on laptop working

 What Is A Real Estate Investor?

 The most obvious way to become a real estate investor is to buy rental property.
-But you can become a real estate investor in other ways, which include investing in real estate stock or a real estate investment trust (REIT), participating in a real estate crowdfunding opportunity, renting out part of your home and building a spec home.
+But you can become a real estate investor in other ways, including investing in real estate stock or a real estate investment trust (REIT), participating in a real estate crowdfunding opportunity, renting out part of your home and building a spec home.

 See What You Qualify For